OldSneerJaw/couchster/README.md

 # Installation

-Couchster is distributed as an [npm](https://www.npmjs.com/) package and it requires that [Node.js](https://nodejs.org/) v8.9.0 or higher is installed in order to run.
+Couchster is distributed as an [npm](https://www.npmjs.com/) package, and its minimum officially supported version of [Node.js](https://nodejs.org/) is v8.9.0.
+Both of these required components can be acquired by [installing](https://nodejs.org/en/download/package-manager/) Node.js.

 If your project does not already have an npm `package.json` file, run `npm init` to create one.
 Don't worry too much about the answers to the questions it asks right now; the file it produces can be updated as needed later.